RS1 Maps

 4.1.
 Route Mode

-To generate a route, you first need to click on the "Routes" button (orange icon).
-Then, click on "Activate Route Mode".
-While this mode is activated, you will not be able to edit or delete existing markers.
-Once you are done, deactivate this mode in the same way you activated it.
+To generate a route, you first need to click on the "Routes" button (on the right of the viewer).
+While this mode is activated, you will not be able to edit or delete existing bookmarks.

 4.2.
 Calculate a route

 Once the points have been added, click again on the “Routes” button and select one of the options to generate the route: “Calculate route (Walk)” or “Calculate route (Car)”.
 You can choose that the route is circular (that the first point is also the last).
 The route will be generated and, at the last point of the route, a box will appear with the route data: distance in kilometers and estimated time.
 Just like creating a bookmark, the coordinates of the point will appear.
-Keep in mind that you can't import or export the route.
-If you select the linear route (in a straight line), the partial distance will appear in each of the sections between markers and the total next to the last marker.
+You can export the route just like you export bookmarks and drawings.
+If you select the linear route (in a straight line), the partial distance will appear in each of the sections between bookmarks and the total next to the last bookmark.

 5. Map controls